oinam/remote-teams/README.md

 # Remote Teams

-> An open list of companies with Distributed Remote Teams.
+> An open list of companies with distributed Remote Teams.

 Powered by [Jekyll](http://jekyllrb.com/) and deployed on Github.